phiguera/CharAnalysis/README.md

 > Higuera, P.E., D.G.
 Gavin, P.J.
 Bartlein and D.J.
 Hallett.
 2010.
 Peak detection in sediment-charcoal records: impacts of alternative data analysis methods on fire-history interpretations. _International Journal of Wildland Fire_ 19: 996-1014.

-**Please use the following citation (also available via the author's web site) if you use the _CharAnalysis_ program in a publication, and please note that it is freely available at https://phiguera.github.io/CharAnalysis/**

-> Higuera, P.E., L.B.
-Brubaker, P.M.
-Anderson, F.S.
-Hu, T.A.
-Brown.
-2009.
-Vegetation mediated the impacts of postglacial climatic change on fire regimes in the south-central Brooks  Range, Alaska. _Ecological Monographs_ 79: 201-219.

 **Other studies using _CharAnalysis_ (incomplete list, through 2014)**

 > Dunnette, P.V., P.E.
 Higuera, K.K.
 McLauchlan, K.M.
 Derr, C.E.
 Briles, and M.H.
 Keefe.
 2014.
 Biogeochemical impacts of wildfires over four millennia in a Rocky Mountain subalpine watershed. _New Phytologist_ 203: 900-912.